Hi,

 The large-scale illustrations and sumptuous details do justice to the book's large-scale ambitions.

-2. Biography & Family
+2. Biography and Family

 In Vermeer: A View of Delft, Anthony Bailey, a British writer and art historian, presents an intriguing portrait of Vermeer's life and character.
 He re-creates the atmosphere of the times, introduces the reader to Vermeer's colleagues and portrays his domestic life in vibrant detail.
 He also sheds light on the science and artistry behind his most representative works.